What is a bomb cyclone? What to know about the weather phenomenon

 What are the effects of a bomb cyclone?

-The band of intense pressure can create heavy winds, blizzard conditions (heavy snow that can possibly reduce visibility) and rainfall, according to the agency.
-The heavy precipitation (rain and snow) can also cause coastal flooding in some affected areas.
+The hazards of a bomb cyclone can be multifaceted and vary based on the location and speed of the storm.
+The band of intense pressure can create heavy winds, blizzard conditions — heavy snow that can possibly reduce visibility — and rainfall, according to the agency.
+Heavy precipitation can also cause coastal flooding.

+"In the winter, you can experience intense snowfall as well as extreme winds.
+It usually leads to very hazardous travel conditions with blowing and drifting snow and poor visibility.
+Airlines will often cancel flights as the conditions are too risky to fly.
+High winds can often lead to widespread power outages," Bettes said.

+The mix of frigid temperatures with strong winds can create dangerous wind chills, increasing the risk of frostbite.

+Moore said a bomb cyclone can also cause a ripple effect of other weather events.

 "There can also be sharp temperature drops along the frontal boundary associated with some bomb cyclones.
-There can also be storms along the frontal boundary in the warm sector of the storm," Moore said about other weather events often associated with a bomb cyclone.
+There can also be storms along the frontal boundary in the warm sector of the storm," Moore noted.

 When do bomb cyclones most often occur?